robinhood-suite/robinhood4/designs/metrology.rst

 At the time of writing this document, we have no need to interface RobinHood4 with any monitoring tool, so this will not be implemented.
-The expected behaviour will, until further notice, to run RobinHood4 commands and use their output for minotoring.
+The expected behaviour will, until further notice, be to run RobinHood4 commands and use their output for monitoring.